Alejogb1/job-board/blog-data/why-are-some-gen-sim-lda-topics-assigned-zero-probability.md

 id: "why-are-some-gen-sim-lda-topics-assigned-zero-probability"
 ---

-Okay, let's tackle this interesting issue with Gensim's Latent Dirichlet Allocation (LDA) models and the zero-probability topic problem.
+, let's tackle this interesting issue with Gensim's Latent Dirichlet Allocation (LDA) models and the zero-probability topic problem.
 This isn't an uncommon situation, and I’ve personally run into it a few times over the years.
 It often crops up when dealing with real-world datasets that have inherent complexities.

 The core issue stems from how LDA operates and its mathematical underpinnings.
 LDA is a probabilistic generative model, and essentially what it does is try to explain a collection of documents (your corpus) as a mixture of topics, where each topic is a distribution over words.
 When a topic is assigned zero probability, it means that, according to the model’s learned parameters, no documents are considered to be associated with that particular topic.
 In a perfect world, where data is neatly structured and conforms nicely to LDA’s assumptions, this would be less common.
 However, the real world is noisy.